Rehearsal letter: Purpose

-Usage in the late 19th century to 21st century
+Longer scores

+Multiple letters

 In some cases, A to Z might not be enough.
 After Z, Aa may be used, followed by Bb, and so on until Zz (though Ii, Jj and/or Oo might also be skipped).
 The Wilhelm Hansen edition of Jean Sibelius's Symphony No. 7 in C major presents one unusual case: the letters A to Z (including both I and J, as well as O) are used up with just three more pages left in the score.
+For the final flute and bassoon solo, the editors use Ö (the final letter of the Finnish alphabet) as a rehearsal letter.

+Rehearsal numbers

-For the final flute and bassoon solo, the editors use Ö (the final letter of the Finnish alphabet) as a rehearsal letter.But in the case of some composers, such as Gustav Mahler and Dmitri Shostakovich, twice through the alphabet might still not be enough.
+In the case of some composers, such as Gustav Mahler and Dmitri Shostakovich, twice through the alphabet might still not be enough.
 For this reason, some editors prefer rehearsal numbers to rehearsal letters.
 Mahler's and Shostakovich's scores use rehearsal numbers rather than letters.
 These are typically in boldface and enclosed in a box, or less commonly, a circle.
 Confusingly, however, some editions enclose bar numbers in boxes, though usually not in bold.
 In the Schirmer edition of Roy Harris's Symphony No. 3 (in one movement), the rehearsal numbers are enclosed in circles, and they occur every ten measures, actually being the bar number divided by 10.
 That rehearsal numbers "are easily confused with measure numbers" is a reason sometimes given in favor of rehearsal letters.
-It may happen in some scores from the first quarter of the twentieth century, like those of the operas by Ferruccio Busoni other than Doktor Faust, BV 303, that bar numbers divided by 10 are offset by one because the first bar is actually counted as zero; the bar number that appears at 1 is thus 11 rather than 10 and so on.

 Advocates of rehearsal numbers counter that even 26 letters are not enough for some scores.
 Whereas rehearsal letters reset to A for each movement of a multi-movement work (even for connected movements), rehearsal numbers typically run over the course of the entire work, even if the movements are not connected.
 For example, the rehearsal number for the last few bars of the first movement of Edward Elgar's First Symphony is 55; the first rehearsal number of the second movement is 56.
 There are exceptions, however.
 The final outburst in the first movement of Mahler's Second Symphony is rehearsal number 27.
 Mahler actually wanted a pause of five minutes before the next movement, so the rehearsal numbers reset to 1, ending with 15.
 The third movement follows after a short break, but its first rehearsal number is 28.